Characters of Ackley Bridge: Fizza Akhtar

 Fizza Akhtar (portrayed by Yasmin Al-Khudhairi) is a student at Ackley Bridge College and best friend of Kayla Azfal (Robyn Cara).
 She and Kayla interrupt her half-sister Marina Perry's (Carla Woodcock) party, where they talk about having body hair, to Marina's annoyance.
-Kayla then sees Fizza kissing her crush Johnny Cooper (Ryan Dean) at the party.
+Kayla then sees Fizza kissing Johnny Cooper (Ryan Dean) at the party.
 Johnny wants to begin a relationship with Fizza, but when he returns home, his grandfather (Connor McIntyre) mentions him getting married soon.
 After Fizza's mother Miriam Akhtar (Goldy Notay) learns that she has taken her young sister Zara Akhtar (Myra Sofia) to their father Asif Akhtar's (Raj Ghatak) drag performance, she leads an anti-sex education protest at Ackley Bridge College.
-At the protest, Fizza meets Gav Hadley (Louis De Gregory), a counter-protestor, who invites her to an LGBTQ+ poetry night.
+At the protest, Fizza meets Gav Hadley (Louis De Gregory), a counter-protester, who invites her to an LGBTQ+ poetry night.
 Miriam forbids them from seeing Zara, but Fizza takes her horse-riding with Johnny, where she gets injured.
 Miriam takes Zara home, and tells Fizza to not see either of them again.
 Fizza reads a poem about her relationship with her mother, which Miriam arrives to hear.
 However, when the protestors follow her, Fizza assumes she targeted the poetry night and disowns her.
 Simone Booth (Samantha Power) informs Fizza that her mother has been attacked.
 She visits Miriam, who blames Fizza for her attack.
 Johnny texts Fizza, inviting her to a performance, but the text is deleted.
 Fizza blames her mother for deleting the text from Johnny, despite Kayla being responsible.
 She admits to deleting the text, and Fizza brands her a bad friend.
-Fizza and Johnny are locked in the music room together, where they have sex.
+Fizza and Johnny are locked in the music room together, where Fizza has sex with Johnny.
 Fizza takes the drugs so that Kayla does not get expelled, and forgives her.
 Fizza reveals to Kayla that she had sex with Johnny, but states that they are friends and that she prefers Gav.
 Johnny asks Kayla why she deleted the text, and she claims that she was protecting Fizza.
 Fizza tells Kayla that despite initially wanting to be friends, she has a crush on Johnny, which Kayla tells him.
 Fizza goes to apologise to her mother, but Miriam tells Fizza that she is responsible for their family breaking apart.
 Gav invites Fizza to an art show and when she is offended by the Islamophobic meaning depicted in his art, she realises that Gav attacked her mother.
 He is then arrested.
 Johnny comforts Fizza and in return, she tries to kiss him, but he avoids the kiss.
 Johnny's family member Queenie Cooper (Jasmine Payne) then informs Fizza and Kayla that Johnny will soon marry Rose Boswell (Olivia Marie Fearn).
-Fizza learns that Kayla and Johnny kissed, leaving Fizza feel betrayed.
-The pair argue, and Kayla tells Fizza that she is a bad friend since she could not see her feelings for Johnny.
+Fizza learns that Kayla and Johnny kissed, leaving Fizza to feel betrayed.
+The pair argue, and Kayla tells Fizza that she is a bad friend since she could not see her feelings for Johnny and felt jealous that Fizza and Johnny kissed at the party and had sex.
 Fizza and Kayla reconcile their friendship, and decide to attend Johnny's wedding to Rose.